calvinchoy/dotfiles/README.md

 - [ ] Add git blame plugin
 - [x] Replace vim-plug with packer
 - [x] Add Neogen for docs scaffolds
+- [ ] Improve performance by reducing amount of plugins, lazyloading etc.

+## Notes
+- if you are using nvm, make sure to lazy load it.
+Will improve zsh startuptime.

 ## Resources
 - [Awsesome zsh plugins](https://github.com/unixorn/awesome-zsh-plugins)